 A couple of years ago, video editing was mostly done on desktop workstations.
 Nowadays, there are many high performance laptops that handle Adobe Premiere Pro and similar applications very well.
 Here are some important things to look for in a video editing laptop (if you are not interested in this you can jump right to the laptop recommendations further down the page).

 For many video editing applications, the processor (or CPU) is the most important component.
 Since you normally can’t upgrade the CPU on laptops, you need get a laptop with sufficient speed from the start.
 Adobe Premier Pro has a good support for multi core CPUs, at least up to 4 cores.
 Intel’s hexa core i7 CPUs are usually a solid choice for video editing.
 Please note that not all laptop i7 CPUs have six cores though.
 The ones ending in U have fewer cores.
 For example, the older i7-7500U only has two cores.
 The newer 8th gen U series CPUs, for example the i7-8550U, have four cores though (they would be fairly good options as well).
-However, for the very best performance, try to get a CPU that ends in H, like the i7-8750H with six cores.
+However, for a better performance, try to get a CPU that ends in H, like the i7-9750H with six cores.

 The graphics card (or GPU) can also be useful for video editing.
 Most video editing applications offer some kind of GPU acceleration.
 Adobe Premiere Pro offers this for some effects, but the CPU still does most of the heavy lifting.
 Other applications, like Blender, use the GPU to a larger extent.

 For Adobe Premiere Pro you should get at least a mid range GPU, like the NVIDIA MX150.
 You can’t really upgrade the GPU on a laptop, so you need to pick a laptop with sufficient GPU when you buy it.
-Since Adobe Premiere Pro performance is usually CPU bound, you may not get a much better performance from a really strong GPU, like the GTX 1070.
+Since Adobe Premiere Pro performance is usually CPU bound, you may not get a much better performance from a really strong GPU, like the RTX 2070.
 However, if you also use the laptop for Blender or gaming, a stronger GPU would certainly be useful.
 It is also possible that future versions of Adobe Premiere Pro use the GPU to a larger extent.

 It is important to get sufficient memory (or RAM) for video editing.
 If you don’t have enough RAM, they system will start to thrash to disk, which will make the laptop incredibly slow.
 On the other hand, once you have sufficient RAM, adding more will not really speed up computations.
 It makes sense to get at least 8 GB of RAM for video editing.
 16 GB would be even better, especially for 4k videos.
 32 GB is rarely needed, unless you edit long videos in very high resolution.
 Also, you can normally upgrade RAM later on if required.